redtensor22/redtensor22.github.io/_posts/2018-12-20-Parkinsons_P1.md

     axshim.figure.tight_layout()
 {% endhighlight %}
 <img src="{{ site.url }}{{ site.baseurl }}/images/Parkinson_photos/corr_jitter.png" alt="Zoomed correlation matrix of the Jitter subcategories.">

+We can now see the zoomed correlation matrices for both the Jitter and Shimmer categories.
+The values close to 1 throughout the entire matrices indicates a high correlation between two features.

 <img src="{{ site.url }}{{ site.baseurl }}/images/Parkinson_photos/corr_shimmer.png" alt="Zoomed correlation matrix of the Shimmer subcategories.">

 It could be interesting to look at how time relates to total UPDRS score.
 In reference [3], it is stated that a more or less positive linear correlation exists between time and disease score.
 We can look at a bivariate distribution using Seaborn to see how the two feature dimensions 'test_time' and 'total_UPDRS' relate to each other.
 Darker areas in the plot indicate high correlation areas.